wintercms/docs/backend-forms.md

 `btnAddRowBelowLabel` | defines a custom label for the "Add Row Below" button.
 `btnDeleteRowLabel` | defines a custom label for the "Delete Row" button.
 `columns` | an array representing the column configuration of the data table.
 See the *Column configuration* section below.
+`default` | an array of records for the data table.
+See the *Column configuration* section below.
 `deleting` | allow records to be deleted from the data table.
 Default: `false`.
 `dynamicHeight` | if `true`, the data table's height will extend or shrink depending on the records added, up to the maximum size defined by the `height` configuration value.
 Default: `false`.
 `fieldName` | defines a custom field name to use in the POST data sent from the data table.
 Leave blank to use the default field alias.